lewisclark/jector/README.md

 # Jector

-Jector is a Windows tool that injects library files (.dll) into processes.
-This has numerous uses, such as overriding specific parts of an application's code or adding features.
+Jector is a work-in-progress Windows tool that injects library files (.dll) into processes.
+This has numerous uses, such as overriding existing code or adding new features to an application.

 ## Usage
+### Executable
 Jector must be invoked via the command line with 2 arguments.
 This can be done like so: `./jector <pid> <path to dll>`

+### Library
-This can also be used as a library for usage in your own project.
+Jector can also be used as a library for usage in other projects.

 ## How It Works
-Jector doesn't use LoadLibrary like many other injectors.
-Instead, it allocates a buffer inside the target process and loads the target library into the buffer, like the Windows PE Loader does.
+Jector allocates a buffer inside the target process and loads the chosen dynamic-link library into the buffer as the Windows PE Loader does.
+The advantage of this method over using LoadLibrary or other library invocation routines is the added flexibility and customizability.

 ## Caveats
 - Currently only supports injecting 64-bit libraries thus can only inject into 64-bit processes